ChicoBitcoinJoe/community/notes.md

 ## Backburner ##

-- Need to prune old data from localStorage // Implemented but not tested!
+- Prune old data from localStorage
+    - Implemented but not tested!
-- Metamask loading late occasionally *Metamask hard at work here*
+- Metamask loading late occasionally
+    - Metamask hard at work on this

 # MiniMe Token Questions